-exposure, the relative risk linked to radon exposure, for a radon concentration of 230 Bq/m3, would be about the same as passive smoking (USA Academy of Science, 1999).
+Evaluation of the risk of lung cancer due to radon is the subject of a specific model, based on observation of epidemiological data concerning mine workers.
+Assuming a linear relationship without threshold for low-dose exposure, the relative risk linked to radon exposure, for a radon concentration of 230 Bq/m3, would be about the same as passive smoking (USA Academy of Science, 1999).

-The health goal of reducing the risk of cancer linked to ionising radiations cannot be directly observed through epidemiology; the risk can be calculated if we assume the existence of a linear relationship without threshold between exposure and the risk of death from cancer.
+The health goal of reducing the risk of cancer linked to ionising radiations cannot be directly observed through epidemiology; the risk can be calculated if one assumes the existence of a linear relationship without threshold between exposure and the risk of death from cancer.

-1 | 3 Scientific uncertainty and vigilance
+1|3 Scientific uncertainty and vigilance

 The action taken in the fields of nuclear safety and radiation protection in order to prevent accidents and limit detrimental effects has led to a reduction in risks but has not reached either zero risk or zero impact, whether in terms of the doses received by medical or industrial workers, or those associated with discharges from BNIs.
-However, many uncertainties and unknown factors persist and require ASN to remain attentive to the results of the scientific work in progress, for example in radiobiology and radiopathology, with possible spin-offs for radiation protection, particularly with regard to management of risks at low doses.
+However, many uncertainties and unknown factors persist and require that ASN remain attentive to the results of the scientific work in progress, for example in radiobiology and radiopathology, with possible spin-offs for radiation protection, particularly with regard to management of risks at low doses.

-We could for instance mention several examples of areas of uncertainty concerning high dose radiation-induced pathologies, the effects of low doses and environmental protection:
+There are several examples of areas of uncertainty concerning high dose radiation-induced pathologies, the effects of low doses and environmental protection.

-· High dose radiation-induced pathologies
+High dose radiation-induced pathologies